7k U.S. State Label Coin Series

 The Wolverine state!
 Home to Motor City because of the rich history of American automobile manufacturing, Michigan is much more than v8 motors and fresh pain.
 It is the only state that borders 4 of the five Great Lakes and also two separate landmasses (held together by "The Mitten").
 It boasts the most freshwater shoreline of the states and is home to an abundance of wildlife within its rich forests.

-Pennsylvania State Label American Silver Eagle
+Pennsylvania State Label American Silver Eagle - SOLD OUT

 State 10 of 50

 If you like history, put Pennsylvania on the shortlist of states to visit!
 From Hershey being the U.S. chocolate capitol to having the first zoo and being the first presidential mansion place, to Betsy Ross making the first American flag (and much more), you definitely won't get bored!